microsoft/teams-powerapps-app-templates/Employee Ideas/Documentation/employee-ideas.md

-# Employee ideas sample app
+# Employee ideas sample app template

 In this tutorial, learn about the Employee ideas app, and how to use them effectively.